bio-tools/biotoolsDocs/api_reference_dev.rst

   maturity
   cost

-  to confirm: documentation,  publication, credit, owner
+  to confirm: publication, credit, owner

 These attributes will be supported by bio.tools in due course: